KenCab123/lab-express-crud-backend/README.md

 |  3  | **Create** |   /logs   |   POST    | **C**reate |           Create a new log            |

 - add routes for create and show
-- add some logic so that if someone goes to an invalid array position they will be redirected to the 404 route you had written in the last part
+- add some logic so that if someone goes to an invalid array id they will be redirected to the 404 route you had written in the last part

+### Frontend

+Using your `logs

+- Create a `Logs.jsx` component
+- `fetch` all of the logs
+- diplay all of the values from the data in a list
+- for the boolean value you must display a string OR use a check and x emoji.
+- Nest the `Logs.jsx` component inside the `App.jsx` component and test your frontend

 ### Bonuses